pagliaresbcc/Hostel/README.md

 You can also run either e2e suite class or integration and unity suite class present in /backend/src/test/java/br/com/hostel/suite/ in order to run the tests separately.

- **obs: to run e2e tests is needed to being running both backend and frontend applications**
+ **obs: to run e2e tests is needed to be running both backend and frontend applications**

  ## Some frontend screens